oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

 ### Prerequisites

 - This lab requires completing the **Get Started** section in the contents menu on the left navigation.
-- Login to the Oracle cloud and have access to create an Autonomous Database.
+- Log in to the Oracle cloud and have access to create an Autonomous Database.

 ## Task 1: Choose Autonomous Database from the services menu

 1. Log in to the Oracle Cloud.
 2. Once you log in, the cloud services dashboard shows all the services available to you.
-Click the **navigation menu** in the upper left to show top level navigation choices.
+Click the **navigation menu** in the upper left to show top-level navigation choices.

-3. This lab shows provisioning of an Autonomous Data Warehouse database, click on **Oracle Database**, then select **Autonomous Data Warehouse**.
+3. This lab shows the provisioning of an Autonomous Data Warehouse database.
+Click on **Oracle Database**, then select **Autonomous Data Warehouse**.

     ![Click Autonomous Data Warehouse.](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/database-adw.png " ")